Angela Muvumba Sellström

 Current research projects

-- Principal researcher for the three-year project (January 2016 – December 2018), “Disciplining Fighters: Understanding Armed Political Actors’ Control of Sexual Violence”, funded by the Swedish Research Council.
+- Principal researcher in the project “Disciplining Fighters: Understanding Armed Political Actors’ Control of Sexual Violence”, Uppsala University, Department of Peace and Conflict Research, funded by the Swedish Research Council (2016 - 2018).

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.